 - Increase by 5% the number of people choosing a hotel and flight package (vs. just booking their hotel alone).

-It was clear to me that I needed to do some initial research to know how to both make recommendations for the business and for future usability studies.
+It was clear to me that I needed to do some initial research to know how to both make recommendations for a redesign and for future usability studies.

 Nano usability study

 I first conducted a short usability test with 3 members, simply watching how people booked a Marriott hotel and hearing their impressions.
 I wasn't collecting quantitative information here, just trying to get an idea of the process flow and pain points.

 - To determine why people choose a hotel and airline.